hunghg255/30-seconds-blog/blog_posts/async-javascript-cheatsheet.md

 - `Promise.all()` turns an array of promises into a promise of an array.
 - If any promise is rejected, the error will pass through.
+- `Promise.allSettled()` This returned promise fulfills when all of the input's promises settle
 - `Promise.race()` passes through the first settled promise.
+- `Promise.any()` This returned promise fulfills when any of the input's promises fulfills, with this first fulfillment value.
+It rejects when all of the input's promises reject (including when an empty iterable is passed)

 ```js
 Promise